arunasurya/bisqtransifex/translationguidelines.md

 - Reviews can be postponed till a new translator joins the project.
 - Reviews can be done by the translator him/herself if the admins or other translators trust that translator's skill.

 A new translator needs to show their skill by translating first.
-Once their translation can be assessed by the other translators, they can be granted permission to review.
+Once the quality of their work has been assessed assessed by the other translators, they can be granted permission to review.

 In cases where Bisq is working with a translation agency, the agency has a choice of assigning their own translators as reviewers, and one of the Transifex admins accepts that choice, based on on their judgment (such as past work, etc).